arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/user-manual/content.md

 #### Using a Portenta X8 (Linux)

 Using the Portenta X8 in combination with the Max Carrier allows you to evaluate the Ethernet speed.
-First, ensure the Portenta X8 is mounted on the Hat Carrier, and then connect them using a __LAN cable__.
+First, ensure the Portenta X8 is mounted on the Max Carrier, and then connect them using a __LAN cable__.

 To measure the bandwidth, use the `iperf3` tool, which is available [here](https://github.com/userdocs/iperf3-static).